Spaghetti-droid/ScreenshotCropperPy/README.md

     $ python screenshot-cropper.py

     Using Options:{ Folder path: ./Screenshots, X Offset: 0, Y Offset: 0, width: 1920, height: 1080 }
     Listening.
 Press F12 to take screenshots.
-Press enter when focussed on this window to stop.
+Press enter when focused on this window to stop.

 If you want to use a different value for a parameter than the default, you can specify it with the corresponding option.
 Here's an example where we change the path: